FlatLang/Flat/README.md

 __An Example command to compile a source__

-`java -jar Fathom.jar SourceFile1.fat SourceFile2.fat -o OutputExecutable.exe`
+`java -jar Nova.jar SourceFile1.fat SourceFile2.fat -o OutputExecutable.exe`

-  * The `java -jar Fathom.jar` component of the command is needed to run the compiler program.
+  * The `java -jar Nova.jar` component of the command is needed to run the compiler program.
   * The `SourceFile.fat SourceFile2.fat` components of the command are the input files to compile.
 There is no limit to how many source files can be compiled at a time, however at least one is required.
   * The `-o OutputExecutable.exe` component of the command specifies the name of the executable to produce.
 The extension of the executable will vary depending on the operating system you are compiling for.